edwardgoldring/website/content/home/about.md

 My research primarily examines how autocratic leaders and regimes maintain power.
 My main ongoing projects are on purges and succession under autocracy.

-My work on these topics, and on related areas of autocratic politics, has been published or is forthcoming in outlets including the *British Journal of Political Science*, *Comparative Political Studies*, *Journal of Conflict Resolution*, *Perspectives on Politics*, *World Politics*, and with Cambridge University Press.
+My work on these topics, and on related areas of autocratic politics, has been published or is forthcoming in outlets including the *British Journal of Political Science*, *Comparative Political Studies*, *Journal of Conflict Resolution*, *Perspectives on Politics*, *World Politics*, and with Cambridge and Cornell University Presses.